 - tailored support to develop your travel plan

 To find out about other projects, schemes and initiatives that can help make your workplace even more actively and sustainably minded download our active and sustainable travel resource pack.

 We've put together some guidance to support and assist workplace Travel Plan Champions in understanding their role, and the support and information available to them.

 By using the guidance you can keep promoting sustainable and active travel to your staff.

 Staff travel information guidance

-For a quick win why not make an active and sustainable travel information noticeboard.
-Position it in an area with high footfall where it will be noticed and update it regularly to ensure staff engage with it.
+For a quick win, you can make an active and sustainable travel information noticeboard.
+Position the noticeboard in an area with high footfall where it will be noticed.
+Update it regularly to ensure staff engage with it.

-If you need support or guidance about Travel Planning team, email firstname.lastname@example.org.
+For support or guidance about travel planning, send an email to email@example.com.